Traps to Developers

 - Null is special.

 - Complex join with disctinct may be slower than nested query.
-Don't use DISTINCT as a "join-fixer"
+See also

-- In MySQL, if string field doesn't have
+- In MySQL (InnoDB), if string field doesn't have

-then it will error if you try to insert a text containing 4-byte UTF-8 code point. - MySQL default to case-insensitive.
+character set utf8mb4then it will error if you try to insert a text containing 4-byte UTF-8 code point. - MySQL (InnoDB) default to case-insensitive.

-- MySQL can do implicit conversion by default.
+- MySQL (InnoDB) can do implicit conversion by default.

 - In SQLite the field type doesn't matter unless the table is